Help keep people safe in their communities and on Pennsylvania's roads

 What are we working on to reach this goal?

 Governor Wolf is committed to strengthening public safety in Pennsylvania.
 He signed an executive order to better target the public health crisis of gun violence in Pennsylvania, establishing two new offices tasked with reducing community gun violence, combating mass shootings, and halting domestic violence-related and self-inflicted shootings.
-Additionally, in the proposed 2020-21 budget, Governor Wolf has called for $6 million in funding for evidence-based gun violence prevention programs and $4 million to support initiatives to eliminate all types of violence.
+The Governor's Executive Order also created an 18-member Special Council on Gun Violence within PCCD charged with identifying recommendations to reduce incidents of gun violence within the Commonwealth.
 He launched a School Safety Task Force to gather community input and develop a report that details solutions to improve school safety, security, and preparedness.
 Governor Wolf also created a School Safety and Security Committee tasked with developing the criteria that school entities are to use when performing school safety and security assessments.
 The Wolf Administration made Pennsylvania the first state to launch an “It’s On Us” campaign and award grants to address the crisis of sexual assault in schools and on college campuses.
 In 2018, the governor signed two major pieces of legislation, Tierne’s Law and Act 79, to strengthen protections for victims of domestic violence.
 In other legislative accomplishments that make Pennsylvania safer, Governor Wolf increased penalties for hazing by signing the Timothy J. Piazza Antihazing Law, and overhauled the state’s animal abuse statute by approving Act 10 of 2017.

 How are we doing?